 - Pour the brine, ensuring everyhting is submerged under.

 - Seal: Use a fermentation weight to keep the tomatoes submerged.
-Seal the jar with a fermentation lid or cheesecloth to prevent any falling dust, dirt or insects.
+Close the jar lightly with a fermentation lid or cheesecloth to prevent any falling dust, dirt or insects.

 - Ferment: Store in a dark, cool place for 3-5 days, it depends on the temperature.
 A higher room teperature will speed up the fermentation process.
 Check daily to ensure tomatoes remain submerged and to release gas buildup.
 Give the jar a shake or two.

-- Taste: Once they reach your desired level of fermentation, transfer to the refrigerator to halt the process.
+- Taste: Once they reach your desired level of fermentation, transfer to the refrigerator to slow down the process.

 Expert Tip